 - Preheat oven to 350 degrees.

-- Making the Teriyaki Sauce: In a medium sized saucepan add the soy sauce, sugar, cider vinegar, garlic, ginger, and pepper.
+- In a medium sized saucepan add the soy sauce, sugar, cider vinegar, garlic, ginger, and pepper.
 In a small bowl whisk together cornstarch and water.
 Slowly whisk into soy sauce mixture and bring to a boil over medium high heat.
 Reduce to a simmer and let thicken for about 3-5 minutes.

 - Stir in cooked rice and add vegetable mixture.
 Pour in remaining sauce.
-Mix together and baked until heated through for about 10-15 minutes.
+Mix together and bake until heated through for about 10-15 minutes.